ArtistHQ

 Day rates, splits, and not stiffing your crew

-What to pay a FOH engineer, merch seller, or driver, how day rates and per-diems work, and when to hire versus DIY — so your crew wants to tour with you again.
+What to pay a FOH engineer, merch seller, or driver, how day rates and per-diems work, and when to hire vs DIY — so your crew comes back next time.

 Your contact list is your career: building a venue and promoter rolodex

-The bands that keep touring are the ones who remember who booked them, who paid on time, and who to call next.
+The bands that keep touring remember who booked them, who paid on time, and who to call next.
 How to build a contact list that books the next show.

 Build a release plan: the 8-week countdown from master to drop